Interpersonal Relationships

 Keep it private and direct.

 Talking behind someone’s back doesn’t solve problems—it multiplies them.
 Skip the gossip.
-If you’ve got an issue with someone, speak with them one-on-one if possible.
+If you’ve got an issue with someone, speak with them directly, one-on-one if possible.
 Choose the right time and place—when emotions aren’t running high and there’s space to talk calmly.

 Stick to the facts.